uber/react-vis/docs/markdown/area-series.md

 #### y0
 Type: `number`
 Default: 0
-Top-to-bottom position of the borrom edge of the series.
+Top-to-bottom position of the bottom edge of the series.

 ## API Reference